potassco/clorm/docs/clorm/predicate.rst

    booking("2018-12-31", "NYE party").

-Using Clorm this fact can be captured by the following Python ``Predicate`` sub-class definition:
+Using Clorm this fact can be captured by the following Python :class:`~clorm.Predicate` sub-class definition:

 .. code-block:: python